-- In line with 'Working Together to Safeguard Children' and KCSIE 2023, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - ensuring that children grow up in circumstances consistent with the provision of safe and effective care - o promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
-This includes harm that occurs inside or outside the home, including online. - The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to): - Abuse and neglect - o Bullying, including cyberbullying
+- In line with 'Working Together to Safeguard Children' and KCSIE 2024, safeguarding and promoting the welfare of children is defined for the purposes of this policy as: - o providing help and support to meet the needs of children as soon as problems emerge - o protecting children from maltreatment, whether that is within or outside the home, including online - o preventing impairment of children's mental and physical health or development - o ensuring that children grow up in circumstances consistent with the provision of safe and effective care - promoting the upbringing of children with their birth parents, or otherwise their family network, whenever possible and where this is in the best interests of the child(ren) - o taking action to enable all children to have the best outcomes. - Child protection is part of safeguarding and promoting the welfare of all children and is defined as activity that is undertaken to protect specific children who are suspected to be suffering, or likely to suffer, significant harm.
+This includes harm that occurs inside or outside the home, including online. - 1.
+CHILD FOCUSED APPROACH TO SAFEGUARDING (Cont'd)

+- The school acknowledges that safeguarding includes a wide range of specific issues including (but not limited to):

+- o Abuse and neglect

+- Bullying, including cyberbullying

-- Child-on-child abuse
+- o Child-on-child abuse

 - o Children with family members in prison

-- Children who are absent or missing from education
+- o Children who are absent or missing from education

-- Child missing from home or care
+- o Child missing from home or care

 - Child Sexual Exploitation (CSE)

-- Child Criminal Exploitation (CCE)
+- o Child Criminal Exploitation (CCE)

+- o Children who are gender questioning

-- Contextual safeguarding (risks outside the family home)
+- o Contextual safeguarding (risks outside the family home)

 - County lines and gangs

 - o Domestic abuse

 - Drugs and alcohol misuse

 - o Fabricated or induced illness

-- Faith abuse
+- o Faith abuse

 - o Gender based abuse and violence against women and girls

 - o Hate

-- Homelessness
+- o Homelessness

-- Human trafficking and modern slavery
+- o Human trafficking and modern slavery

-- Mental health
+- o Mental health

-- Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"
+- o Nude or semi-nude image sharing, aka youth produced/involved sexual imagery or "Sexting"

-- Online safety
+- o Online safety

-- o Preventing radicalisation and extremism
+- Preventing radicalisation and extremism

 - Private fostering

-- o Relationship abuse
+- Relationship abuse

 - o Serious violence

-- Sexual violence and sexual harassment
+- o Sexual violence and sexual harassment

 - o So-called 'honour-based' abuse, including Female Genital Mutilation (FGM) and forced marriage

 - o 'Upskirting'

-(Also see Part one and Annex B within 'Keeping Children Safe in Education' 2023)
+(Also see Part one and Annex B within 'Keeping Children Safe in Education' 2024)

-1.4 Related safeguarding policies
+1.3 Related safeguarding policies

-- This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below:
+- This policy is one of a series in the school integrated safeguarding portfolio and should be read and actioned in conjunction with the policies as listed below: - Anti-bullying - Attendance - o Behaviour, including behaviour management and use of physical intervention

-- Anti-bullying

-- o Attendance

-- Behaviour, including behaviour management and use of physical intervention Behaviour in Schools

-Advice for headteachers and school staff'
+Behaviour in Schools Advice for headteachers and school staff'

 - Complaints

 - Confidentiality

-- Data protection and information sharing
+- o Data protection and information sharing

-- Emergency procedures such as evacuations and lockdowns
+- o Emergency procedures such as evacuations and lockdowns

-- Health and safety, including plans for school reopening
+- o Health and safety, including plans for school reopening

 - o First aid and accidents, including medication and managing illness, allergies, heath, and infection

 - o Image use

-- o Managing allegations against staff
+- Managing allegations against staff

 - Mobile and smart technology

-- Online safety

-- Personal and intimate care

-- Relationship, Sex and Health Education (RSHE)

-- Risk assessments, such as school trips, use of technology, school re-opening